muhammadshafie/Mini-Project-Web-App/README.md

 # Web App Development

-This is a Complete Mini Project that adapts CRUD, including four basic functions developed using Laravel, PHP, HTML, CSS, JS, and Bootstrap.
-This project is also using XAMPP and connected to your local database (MYSQL) before this project can be used.
+This is a Complete Mini Project that customizes CRUD, including four basic functions developed using Laravel, PHP, HTML, CSS, JS, and Bootstrap.
+This project also uses XAMPP and requires a connection to your local database (MYSQL) before this project can be used.

 ## Installation